 Keeping Your Cat Out Of Your Christmas Tree

-One of the most common inquiries I get from folks this time of year is about keeping their cats off the Christmas tree.
-Many people don’t think they can have Christmas (or other holiday… I set up a Halloween tree every year with a black artificial tree) tree and cats.
-While some cats it may be more challenging to keep them out of the tree or from nibbling on the branches, if you know what you’re doing you can reduce the chances of your cat turning you from Santa to Scrooge with some planning.
+Every November and December, I get tons of inquiries about keeping cats out of Christmas trees.
+Many people don’t think they can have a Christmas tree and cats.
+While some cats may be more challenging to keep out of the Christmas tree or from nibbling on the branches, if you know what you’re doing you can reduce the chances of your cat turning you from Santa to Scrooge.

 Holiday lights also don’t make good snacks for cats.
 Photo by Jasmin Schuler.